Azure/autorest.csharp/docs/mgmt/readme.md

     /* ... */
 }
 ```
-and since it is a scope resource without any configuration, its parent will be marked as anything, and we should have the following extension method:
+and since it is a scope resource without any configuration, its parent is anything, and you should have the following extension method:
 ```csharp
 public static partial class ResourcesExtension
 {